Skip to main content

 Control the negative.

-Mistakes to watch for on the Barbell Row
+When to Use the Barbell Row

 Rounding the back for optimal results.